cambridge-ceu/csd3/applications/DNAnexus.md

 bzip2 -d -c test.manifest.json.bz2
 ```

-where `create_manifest.py` is used to obtain `test.manifest.json.bz2` whereas the last command concatenates the contents of the manifest file to the terminal.
+where `create_manifest.py` is used to obtain `test.manifest.json.bz2` whereas the last command shows the contents of the manifest file to the terminal.

 ## dxCompiler